dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 However, even though an inline class behaves like a wrapping, the wrapper object will never exist at run time, and a reference whose type is the inline class will actually refer directly to the underlying wrapped object.

-Every member access (e.g., an invocation of a method or a getter) on an expression whose static type is an inline type will invoke a member of the inline class (with some exceptions, as explained below), but this occurs because those member accesses are resolved statically, which means that the wrapper object is not actually needed.
+Consider a member access (e.g., a method call like `e.m(2)`) where the static type of the receiver (`e`) is an inline class `V`.
+In general, the member (`m`) will be a member of `V`, not a member of the static type of the wrapped object, and the invocation of that member will be resolved statically (just like extension methods).
+This means that the wrapper object is not actually needed.

 Given that there is no wrapper object, we will refer to the "wrapped" object as the _representation object_ of the inline class, or just the